hugeinc/styleguide-website/content/en_US/contributing/changing-structure.md

 - <a href="https://www.npmjs.com/package/watch" target="_blank">Node Watch</a>

 ### Harp
-Harp is used for both serving files and compiling, such actions are done through the Start.app and Compile.add.
+Harp is used for both serving files and compiling, such actions are done through the Start.app and Compile.app.
 The Start.app uses a Node.js file in order to configure Livereload and Harp together.

 ### Scripts
 The source of the Start.app and Compile.app are inside of each app content: Contents/Resources/script